magorium/fpc-triforce-misc/README.md

 - ppcross386.exe for cross-compiling from fpc 3.0 win32 to AROS-i386
 - ppcrossppc.exe for cross-compiling from fpc 3.0 win32 to MorphOS-powerpc

-Attempt to trigger update, as github seems to mess things up for me